 Savage River State Forest has one Group Camping Site.
 It is number 111 and is located along the Savage River Road, north of Big Run State Park.
 This Site is available by calling the state forest headquarters for a reservation.
 The Site allows up to 25 people and costs $25 per night to rent.
-This Site also has a portapot.
-St. John’s Rock ORV Trail Sites have eight campsites which can be reserved on the DNR COMPASS portal.
+This Site also has a porta-pot.
+St. John’s Rock ORV Trail Sites have eight campsites which must be reserved on the DNR COMPASS portal.
 There are four large and four small campsites and vary in cost, depending on the number of ORV’s.
+Big Run campsites are also available by reservation only, and are reserved through the DNR Online Reservation system managed by the Maryland Park Service.
 All other camping areas are “first come, first served” sites.
 Most Camping Areas have a bulletin board with information and self-registration camping envelopes.
 There are green pay pipes where your camping envelope is to be inserted.
 Camping is $10 per site per night.
 Cash or checks payable to DNR are acceptable means of payment.
 Please complete the green self-registration camping envelope and tear off the perforated portion of the envelope as your receipt.
-This receipt should be placed on the dash board of your vehicle.
+This receipt should be placed on the dashboard of your vehicle.
 If there are multiple vehicles, then please put that information on the envelope (both the main envelope which goes in the pay pipe and on the receipt portion).
 Please list the names of all campers/vehicle license numbers and a brief itinerary.
 The date in and out is vital for your own safety.
 BJ’s Store located on Savage River Road has a green pay pipe for camping along the Savage River Road.
 Camping is $10 per night per site for the self-registration camping areas.

 580 Taylor Ave., Annapolis MD 21401